grammarly/embrace/README.md

 ### Composing UI Parts together

-Embrace uses raw UIPart to build few higher-level abstractions to help build the UI Tree (in fact, UIPart is currently not exported from Embrace, which means you will not use UIPart but instead primitives described below).
+Embrace uses raw UIPart to build a few higher-level abstractions to help build the UI Tree (in fact, UIPart is currently not exported from Embrace, which means you will not use UIPart but instead primitives described below).

 - **Node**: the most basic part of UI.
 Renders UI according to passed State and emits Actions as side-effects from interactions with UI.
 Node cannot have slots:
   ```ts